Alibaba-AAIG/Beyond-ImageNet-Attack/readme.md

 # Beyond ImageNet Attack: Towards Crafting Adversarial Examples for Black-box Domains (ICLR 2022)

 This is the **Pytorch code** for our paper [Beyond ImageNet Attack: Towards Crafting Adversarial Examples for Black-box Domains](https://openreview.net/pdf?id=QkRV50TZyP)).
-In this paper, with only the knowledge of the ImageNet domain, we propose a Beyond ImageNet Attack (BIA) to investigate the transferability towards black-box domains (unknown classification tasks)
+In this paper, with only the knowledge of the ImageNet domain, we propose a Beyond ImageNet Attack (BIA) to investigate the transferability towards black-box domains (unknown classification tasks).

 ## Requirement
   - Python 3.7